DanTappan/VISCA-Game-Controller/README.md

 ![Configuration Dialog](https://dantappan.net/wp-content/uploads/2024/12/VISCA-controller-configure.png)
 - "Camera" and "Port" set the camera address and VISCA port for cameras 1-4.
 The default port number for SONY VISCA is 52381.
 If the program is being used in conjunction with the [NDI Camera Selector](https://dantappan.net/wp-content/uploads/2024/12/NDISelector.png) application (which automatically forwards VISCA packets to the camera selected for the appropriate slot), then the camera address should set to 127.0.0.1 (localhost) and the port to 10000+*camera number*.
 See the "Relay" button below.
 - "Long Press" - the timeout value for a long press vs a short press of a button.
 The default is 1.5 seconds.
 The program must be restarted for this to take effect.
 - "Bitfocus Companion Page" - selects the page used for the Bitfocus Companion integration functions.
-See section "Bitfocus Companion Interface" below.
+See section [Bitfocus Companion Interface](#bitfocus-companion-interface).
 - "Invert Tilt" - reverses the sense of the tilt joystick control
 - "Swap Pan" - reverses the sense of the pan joystick control
 - "Debug Mode" - enables some debugging functions